-By Cathy Jones
+By Cathy Jones 2026

+Meredith Street Homebush is located within the site of various 1793 land grants offered to a group of free settlers in an area known as Liberty Plains by the NSW Colonial Government anxious to secure a food supply for the growing colony.
 The land proved difficult to farm and the settlers abandoned farming activity and moved from their land.
-Eventually, this land and other land located in the current day Homebush West and Homebush (both sides of the railway line) came under the ownership of James Underwood.
-The land became known as the ‘Underwood Estate’.
-In 1878, 306 acres of the Underwood Estate was subdivided for residential development and marketed as ‘Village of Homebush’.
-This subdivision created Burlington Rd, Beresford Road, Abbotsford Rd, Bridge St, Coventry Rd, Meredith St, Homebush Crescent (later The Crescent) and Bellevue Street Homebush Road.
+Eventually, this land and other land located in the current day Homebush West and Homebush (both sides of the railway line) was regranted to Simeon Lord in 1803 and eventually came under the ownership of James Underwood and became part of the large ‘Underwood Estate’.
+In 1878, a portion measuring 306 acres located south of the railway line, was subdivided for residential development and marketed as the ‘Village of Homebush’.
+This subdivision created Burlington Road, Beresford Road, Abbotsford Road, Bridge Street, Coventry Road, Meredith Street, Homebush Crescent (later The Crescent) and Bellevue Street (later Homebush Road).

 References